 - Setting boundaries.
-It’s important to realize you can give and give and give your energy and time to the point that you have nothing left when you get home to your family at the end of day day.
+It’s important to realize you can give and give and give your energy and time to the point that you have nothing left when you get home to your family at the end of the day day.
 This leads to burnout so fast.
 It’s okay to leave your shift at the end of the day.
 It’s not healthy to dwell on the “what-ifs?”
 It’s okay to say “no” to picking up an extra shift so you can rest and recharge.

 - Healthy body.
 Sleep is a big one for me!
 I can’t compromise on that.
 Eating healthy, staying active, all of that plays a role.
 Getting outside with my dog is a favorite.

-- Be proactive with self care.
+- Be proactive with self-care.
 Take time to do the things that make me happy: lunch with friends, a good TV show or a book, or yoga.
-I also try and optimize my time so I’m doing things on my day off that allow me to come home and relax after working a long shift.
+I also try and optimize my time so I’m doing things on my day off that allows me to come home and relax after working a long shift.
 I do the meal subscription boxes for dinner so my husband and I don’t have to have the nightly “what should we eat?” conversation and so I don’t have to shop as much, and I love that!

 - Support system.
 I have an amazing husband and awesome friends who get me through the tough things.
 Having a support system is HUGE.

 - The Burnout Book.
-The name of my website/blog is the name I use for a little green notebook that I write all my positive nurse experiences in: thank-yous, compliments, funny stories, etc. and when I’m feeling burned out, I flip through that book and reconnect with my “why.”
+The name of my website/blog is the name I use for a little green notebook that I write all my positive nurse experiences in thank-yous, compliments, funny stories, etc. and when I’m feeling burned out, I flip through that book and reconnect with my “why.”
 Now I use social media to connect with others and support other nurses who are going through similar things that I went through and providing resources and support.

 That being said, I can do ALL the right things and still get burned out.
 There’s only so much you can do as an individual.
 You need the organization to support you as well!
-This is where things like the position statements from American Nurses Association (ANA) and the American Association of Critical-Care Nurses (AACN) about healthy work environments comes into play.
+This is where things like the position statements from the American Nurses Association (ANA) and the American Association of Critical-Care Nurses (AACN) about healthy work environments come into play.
 They set the standard for organizations and then it’s up to leaders to implement those standards.
 The AACN six standards for healthy work environments are appropriate staffing, authentic leadership, true collaboration, meaningful recognition, skilled communication, and effective decision making.
 Their website has a free survey nurses can take and provides resources and a toolkit to help organizations realize what areas need attention and improvement.
 These can apply to all units, not just critical care/progressive care!

 Before ending, tell me one fun fact about yourself unrelated to nursing.